I-551 Temporary Evidence Stamp | Permanent Resident Card |

 You’ll notice in the Green Card sample above that in the top left-hand corner, it says Form I-551.
 This designation indicates your status as a permanent resident in the U.S. and allows you to work and travel.

-Immigrants arriving in the United States for the first time are also issued a temporary evidence stamp, the I-551 form, otherwise known as a machine-readable immigrant visa (MRIV).
-U.S. Custom and Border Protection (CBP) issues this and will place it on your passport.
+When you arrive in the United States for the first time as an immigrant, you are also issued a temporary evidence stamp, the I-551 form, otherwise known as a machine-readable immigrant visa (MRIV).
+U.S. Customs and Border Protection (CBP) issues this and will place it on your passport.
 It also contains your date of entry to the United States.

 Find out how you can Sponsor an Immigrant Friend.